 Why is National Eye Health Week important?

 If you want to get involved and raise awareness, you can follow @NationalEyeHealthWeek on Instagram and join the conversation on social media.
-To learn more, you can choose to participate in one of many events or webinars led by health care professionals throughout NEHW.
+If you want to get involved, you can choose to participate in one of many events or webinars led by health care professionals throughout NEHW.